360 miles of engineless, unsupported boat racing circling Puget Sound

 Few details matter

-- Gun goes off June 7, 2021 on the Port Townsend waterfront.
+- Gun goes off June 7, 2021 at 6 AM on the Port Townsend waterfront.

 - Unlike R2AK, you can keep your engine aboard, but if you use it, you’re out.